Users, Groups, Roles and Privileges

 The only place in the system tables that you ever see groups, either by their ID or name, is in the system table pg_group, which lists groups and their members, and in the ACL columns, which are found in the system tables which describe objects to which privileges apply - such as tables, functions, databases, etc - and describe for each object which privileges are granted to who (and here the “who” can be a group name).

 The pg_group system table has one row per group, and in that row uses an array to record the set of users in that group.
-Arrays are leader node only and so this table - if you use the membership column - is leader node only.
+Arrays are leader node only functionality and so this table - if you use the membership column - is leader node only.
 As it is, this table has only three columns; the group ID, group name, and membership array, so it’s hard not to use the membership array.

 Groups cannot own objects; only users own objects.